 Research Context

-Historically, until now, the textile heritage know-how of minorities has often been the object of abusive cultural appropriation practices undertaken by fashion brands or has been systematically obscured or undervalued as 'non-fashion' produced by 'the other'.
+Historically, the textile heritage of minorities has often been subjected to cultural appropriation practices undertaken by fashion brands or has been systematically obscured or undervalued as 'non-fashion' produced by 'the other'.
 Moreover, with a harrowing 89.3 million people worldwide having been forcibly displaced at the end of 2021 due to global and local political, economic, and environmental issues (UNHCR), it is clear that we need to rethink and address the needs and aspirations of migrant minority communities and find ways to honour their diverse cultures.
-Adopting a holistic approach to sustainability, the project focuses on fashion and textile artisanal practices carried out by refugees and asylum seekers who, despite their traumatic journeys, retain their culture, customs and faiths, as well as a variety of invaluable craft heritage skills.
+Adopting a holistic approach to sustainability, the project focuses on fashion and textile artisanal practices that thrive or live on through the material legacy carried by people despite traumatic journeys.
+In fact, their culture, customs and faiths are retained as well as a variety of invaluable craft heritage skills.

-Furthermore, to avoid the current situation where designers (originally from or trained in Europe and America) are 'parachuted' into marginalised or disadvantaged communities with the assumption that they can bring their own knowledge and expertise to solve their problems, the project intends to 'decolonise' such dominant approaches.
-This means dismantling colonial systems of oppression and exploitation, and empowering a multiplicity of voices and agencies, whilst leveraging the values of diversity and sustainability.
+Furthermore, to avoid the current situation where designers (originally from or trained in Europe and America) are 'parachuted' into marginalised or disadvantaged communities with the assumption that they can bring their own knowledge and expertise to solve other people’s problems, the project takes a ‘decentred’ approach.
+This means challenging colonial systems of oppression and exploitation, and empowering a multiplicity of voices and agencies, whilst leveraging the values of equality, diversity, inclusion, and sustainability of cultures.

 Project Outputs

-The findings from the research will inform the development of a range of outputs, including:
+The findings from the research informed the development of a range of outputs, including:

 -